rkuma183/wilsonmar.github.io/_posts/2016-08-16-jam-stack-website-project-plan.md

 0. Setup Github organization and github.io repo holding website
 0. Setup Github account for each contributor
 0. In Github grant permission to each contributor

+0. Get an AWS account with a credit card: Keith[1 hr]
+0. Create an AWS worker account.
+Keith+Wilson[1 hr]

    ## Development environment